immutability-io/vault-ethereum/BLOG.md

 The Vault Ethereum plugin is an implementation of a secret backend.
 This plugin provides many of the capabilities of an Ethereum wallet.
 It supports public and private chains.
 It can support smart contract continuous development practices by providing mechanisms to deploy smart contracts.
 You can sign and verify signatures on arbitrary data.
 And, of course, you can send ETH.

 Some of the functionality (creating accounts, signing and verifying) can happen without needing access to an [Ethereum Node](https://github.com/ethereumproject/go-ethereum).
 Other functionality (deploying contracts and sending transactions) will require access to the [Ethereum RPC interface](https://github.com/ethereum/wiki/wiki/JSON-RPC).
-Because authentication to Vault is secure, no credentials or key material are exposed during the signing of transactions.
-This means that Vault can live on a different machine than your laptop - something you can't do with RPC-based wallets.
+When you enable TLS, authentication to Vault is secure and no credentials or key material are leaked when signing transactions.
+This means that Vault can live on a different machine than your laptop - something you typically can't do with RPC-based wallets.

 ![Vault Ethereum Plugin](/doc/VaultBlog.png?raw=true "Vault Ethereum Plugin")